 Two research ‘stars’ from Swansea University Medical School have featured in the ‘New Talents’ issue of the Royal Society of Chemistry journal Toxicology Research.

-Professor Shareen Doak and Dr George Johnson joined an array of up and coming young researchers from around the world who contributed to the journal, showcasing the strength of research being carried out by tomorrow’s leaders in the field of toxicology.
+Professor Shareen Doak (left) and Dr George Johnson (below) joined an array of up and coming young researchers from around the world who contributed to the journal, showcasing the strength of research being carried out by tomorrow’s leaders in the field of toxicology.

 The issue featured the papers: ‘Quantum dot induced cellular perturbations involving varying toxicity pathways’ by Professor Doak and ‘New Approaches to Advance the use of Genetic Toxicology Analyses for Human Health Risk Assessment and Regulatory Decision-Making’ by Dr Johnson.

 The papers link with the high impact research submitted by Swansea University Medical School as part of the Research Excellence Framework (REF) 2014, which found that low level genotoxic exposures do not always pose significant risks to DNA.
 This breakthrough has led to a worldwide paradigm shift in relation to genotoxin exposures ensuring peace of mind to patients to which genotoxic drugs are administered.

 Dr Johnson became Associate Professor in Swansea’s Medical School in 2013.
 He has led numerous collaborations with major government regulatory and industrial bodies, and has become a steering member for the ‘International Life Science Institute Health and Environmental Institute Genetic Toxicology Technical Committee’ (ILSI-HESI GTTC).
 In 2014 he was presented with the European Environmental Mutagen Society young scientist award, and continues to grow his expertise in developing in vitro and in vivo genetic toxicity test systems as well as statistical modelling techniques for use in human health risk assessments.